 I’ve written this up so you know what it’s been like for one person.
 Clinicians talk about surgery in terms of an event being done to an object.
 I want to show that the emotional dimension can have a huge effect for a lot longer than when the surgery happened.

-If you had a similar experience, are a surgeon/medical professional, or in a mental-health related field, I’d love to hear from you.
+If you had a similar experience, are a surgeon/medical professional, or in a mental-health related field (whether doing research or who might be able to help), I’d love to hear from you.